Active Noon Media is the largest local to national digital media website that represents the voice of the entire nation.

 With his decision, Jadeja focused on the need for a more goof approach within the company stating “Today, we’re a company without a sharp enough focus, and simply put, we have too many things underway.
 Some of the significant investments we’ve made aren’t paying off the way we expected them to.
 Our costs have grown to the point where they’re unsustainable.”

-With its shift, Riot Games continues to focus on existing popular games like League of Legends, Valorant, Teamfight Tactics, and “Wild Rift.
+Riot Games is shifting its focus to popular games like League of Legends, Valorant, Teamfight Tactics, and Wild Rift.

 Not only this, but recently Google’s CEO Sundar Pichai braced its employees to get ready for more layoffs this year.

-Tech companies, including startups, around the world fired more than 425,000 employees in 2022 and 2023, with more than 36,000 employees being sacked in India in the same time frame.
+Tech companies, including startups, fired over 425,000 employees globally in 2022 and 2023.
+In India, more than 36,000 employees lost their jobs.

 Jay is an SEO Specialist with five years of experience, specializing in digital marketing, HTML, keyword optimization, meta descriptions, and Google Analytics.
 A proven track record of executing high-impact campaigns to enhance the online presence of emerging brands.
 Adept at collaborating with cross-functional teams and clients to refine content strategy.
 Currently working at Tecuy Media.